denten-papers/xp-routledge/proposal.md

   David L. Hoover et al. (Routledge, 2014).[^ln-hoover]

 In *Literature and the Digital Humanities*, my approach builds on these volumes to view the history of the discipline to its developing research program as an evolutionary process.
 Going beyond computation, I describe DH as an expansion of the literary-critical tradition, opening it up to new archives of study and to new methodologies.
-My book ends with a constructive critique of the field itself, noting its successes and outlining strategies to remedy its failures.
-I want my reader to leave the book with a sense of possibility: perceiving rich and yet unexplored areas of scholarship that urgently need our attention.
+I want my reader to leave the book with a sense of
+possibility: perceiving rich and yet unexplored areas of scholarship that urgently need our attention.

 [^ln-macro]: 208 pages. $90 cloth, $30 paper and e-book.